SolarNetwork/nifty-modbus/README.md

 # Building from source

-To build Nifty Modbus yourself, clone or download this repository.
+To build Nifty Modbus yourself, clone or download this repository. **Note** that Java 11+ is required for building.
 Then:

 ```sh
 # Linux/macOS/etc